microdee/mcro/README.md

 <img src="Docs/Images/proto-logo-0.webp" width=400 />

 # MCRO
-A C++23 utility proto-plugin for Unreal Engine, for a more civilised age.
+A C++23 utility proto-plugin for Unreal Engine, for a more civilized age.

 </div>